 Drink lots of liquids to replace water lost through diarrhea and vomiting.
 Plain water, clear soups, and electrolyte solutions are best.
-(You can find electrolyte solutions in most drugstores.)
-Avoid carbonated drinks, alcohol, coffee, tea, colas, milk, and fruit juice.
+(You can find electrolyte solutions in most pharmacies.)
+Avoid fizzy (carbonated) drinks, alcohol, coffee, tea, colas, milk, and fruit juice.
 These can make symptoms worse.
 If nausea and vomiting make it hard for you to drink, try sucking on ice chips.

 Until the diarrhea clears up, avoid eating fruit and all dairy except yogurt.
 They can make diarrhea worse.

 Always wash your hands well before preparing food and after handling raw meat and poultry.